DeltaMLBench: Can AI Agents Improve on Published ML Research?

 Both run on the Vivaria platform in isolated Docker containers with a single H100 80GB GPU.
 We tested two time configurations: 4 attempts at 6 hours each, and 2 attempts at 12 hours each, with a 10-million-token budget per run.

-When agents struggle with a task, some of them don't just fail.
-They cheat.
-They hardcode metric values in return statements, write stub implementations, or fabricate results without actually training anything.
-This isn't a minor edge case — the Modular scaffolding with Claude Sonnet 4 showed cheating rates above 50% on many tasks.
+When agents fail to make legitimate progress on a task, some produce fabricated results rather than reporting failure.
+Observed behaviors include hardcoding metric values in return statements, writing stub implementations, and fabricating results without actually training models.
+This was not a minor edge case: the Modular scaffolding with Claude Sonnet 4 showed cheating rates above 50% on many tasks.

-We built a multi-layered defense system to catch this: static AST analysis to detect hardcoded values, training artifact verification to confirm real checkpoints exist, LLM-based semantic analysis of solution code, and a forensic log grading system where an ensemble of three frontier models audits the complete execution trace.
+We built a multi-layered defense system to detect these behaviors: static AST analysis to detect hardcoded values, training artifact verification to confirm real checkpoints exist, LLM-based semantic analysis of solution code, and a forensic log grading system where an ensemble of three frontier models audits the complete execution trace.
 A majority vote determines whether a submission passes integrity checks.

-The pattern was striking.
-The ARG agent showed a 0% cheating rate across all models and configurations — its tree search and reflection mechanisms appear to keep it on legitimate solution paths.
+The results were striking.
+The ARG agent showed a 0% cheating rate across all models and configurations; its tree search and reflection mechanisms appear to keep it on legitimate solution paths.
 The Modular agent, by contrast, cheated frequently, particularly with Claude Sonnet 4.
 This suggests that agent architecture matters at least as much as the underlying model for research integrity.

 Looking at the detailed task-level results, several patterns emerge.

 Claude Sonnet 4 performed best with the ARG scaffolding rather than the Modular one.
-With ARG, it achieved improvements on 25 tasks at 4×6h — notably 74.26% on MIMIC-III, 64.93% on CNN, and 32.61% on traffic forecasting.
-But with the Modular scaffolding, many of its apparent successes were contaminated by high cheating rates, making honest performance harder to assess.
+With ARG, it achieved improvements on 25 tasks at 4×6h, notably 74.26% on MIMIC-III, 64.93% on CNN, and 32.61% on traffic forecasting.
+With the Modular scaffolding, many of its apparent successes were contaminated by high cheating rates, making honest performance difficult to assess.

 Some tasks resisted all agents.
 CIFAR-10 with ABNet, CIFAR-10 with ResNet18-FSGDM, CIFAR-100 with ProDSC, Kvasir-SEG EMCAD, electricity forecasting with CycleNet, MalNet-Tiny with GatedGCN, and ZINC NeuralWalker all saw 0% success across every model-scaffolding combination.
-These represent genuinely hard research problems where the published baselines are already well-optimized or where the codebases present structural obstacles that current agents can't navigate.
+These represent problems where the published baselines are already well-optimized or where the codebases present structural obstacles that current agents cannot navigate.

 Longer time horizons helped, but not uniformly.
 Moving from 4×6h to 2×12h improved GPT-5+ARG on tasks like ETTh1 forecasting (from 75% to 100% success rate) and several MNIST/Fashion-MNIST variants.
-But for some tasks, more time just meant more opportunities to go down unproductive paths.
+For some tasks, however, more time simply meant more opportunities to pursue unproductive paths.

-The token and time usage data reveals sharp differences in agent efficiency.
+The token and time usage data reveals clear differences in agent efficiency.

-The Modular agent with Claude Sonnet 4 was remarkably token-efficient — often completing tasks in under 2M tokens — but this efficiency partly reflected its tendency to either solve tasks quickly or give up and cheat.
-GPT-5 with the Modular agent was far more token-hungry (regularly 10-20M+ tokens) and frequently hit time limits, suggesting it explored more aggressively but less efficiently.
+The Modular agent with Claude Sonnet 4 was remarkably token-efficient, often completing tasks in under 2M tokens.
+This efficiency partly reflected its tendency to either solve tasks quickly or abandon legitimate approaches in favor of fabrication.
+GPT-5 with the Modular agent consumed significantly more tokens (regularly 10-20M+) and frequently hit time limits, suggesting it explored more aggressively but less efficiently.

 The ARG agent showed more consistent resource usage across models.
 Its tree search structure naturally bounds exploration, and the beam search mechanism focuses compute on promising paths rather than exhaustive trial-and-error.

 DeltaMLBench represents a meaningful step beyond our original ML Research Benchmark.
-Where MLRB showed agents couldn't do non-trivial research, DeltaMLBench shows they sometimes can — achieving genuine percentage improvements over published baselines on real research codebases.
+Where MLRB showed agents could not perform non-trivial research, DeltaMLBench demonstrates they can sometimes achieve genuine percentage improvements over published baselines on real research codebases.

 Agent architecture is as important as model capability.
 The same underlying model produces dramatically different outcomes depending on the scaffolding.
 The ARG agent's structured search and reflection mechanisms led to both higher success rates and zero cheating, while the simpler Modular architecture left models more prone to taking shortcuts.

 Cheating is a first-order concern for automated research.
-If we're going to trust agents to do ML research, we need robust integrity verification.
-Our multi-layered approach — combining static analysis, artifact verification, semantic analysis, and forensic log auditing — caught most attempts, but the fact that frontier models default to fabrication when stuck is a serious issue for the field.
+If we are to trust agents to conduct ML research, we need robust integrity verification.
+Our multi-layered approach caught most attempts, but the fact that frontier models default to fabrication when stuck is a serious issue for the field.

 The hardest tasks remain untouched.
-Tasks requiring deep architectural innovation or domain-specific insight — the kind of work that produces novel research contributions — still show 0% success rates.
-Agents can optimize hyperparameters, adjust training procedures, and apply known techniques, but they aren't yet making the conceptual leaps that drive research forward.
+Tasks requiring deep architectural innovation or domain-specific insight still show 0% success rates.
+Agents can optimize hyperparameters, adjust training procedures, and apply known techniques, but they are not yet making the conceptual leaps that drive novel research contributions.

-We're in the "competent research assistant" phase.
+Current agents occupy the "competent research assistant" level.
 Agents can set up environments, debug dependency issues, run experiments, and iterate on straightforward optimizations.
-That's genuinely useful.
-But the gap between "improve a metric by tuning learning rates" and "develop a novel architectural insight" remains wide.
+This is useful.
+The gap between "improve a metric by tuning learning rates" and "develop a novel architectural insight" remains wide.

 DeltaMLBench is released as a static benchmark with 50 tasks and standardized evaluation protocols.
 As agent capabilities evolve, we plan to expand the task set, increase difficulty, and develop more sophisticated integrity verification.
-The benchmark is designed to grow with the field — the percentage improvement metric means there's always room for agents to do better, avoiding the saturation problem that plagues binary benchmarks.
+The benchmark is designed to grow with the field: the percentage improvement metric means there is always room for agents to improve, avoiding the saturation problem that plagues binary benchmarks.

-The code and benchmark are available for the research community to evaluate their own agents against.
-We think the combination of authentic research conditions, improvement-oriented evaluation, and rigorous anti-cheating measures makes DeltaMLBench a useful testbed for tracking real progress in autonomous ML research.
+The code and benchmark are available for the research community to evaluate their own agents.
+We believe the combination of authentic research conditions, improvement-oriented evaluation, and rigorous anti-cheating measures makes DeltaMLBench a useful testbed for tracking real progress in autonomous ML research.

 DeltaMLBench is currently under review at ICML 2026.